|

 While married to Frances, Nelson had a heavy duty affair with

-cute face Lady Emma Hamilton, who was in turn married to Sir
+Lady Emma Hamilton, who herself was married to Sir

 William Hamilton.

-At the time, William was British ambassador to the kingdom of
+At the time, William Hamilton was the British ambassador to the

 Naples.
-It so happened that Horatio was sent to collect
+It so happened that Horatio Nelson was sent to collect

-Some say that thanks to Emma's influence, Horatio obtained
+Some say that it was thanks to Emma

 permission from Naples for a refueling stop at Sicily when he

 was on his way to fight the French.
-In other words, Emma
+This would mean that Emma

 Hamilton helped Horatio Nelson win the Battle of the Nile in